ets-einer/einer/README.md

 # Enter inside your docker using bash
 $ docker exec -it einer-einer-dev-1 bash

-# If you need the Auth Microservice:
-$ cd apps/auth
-$ pnpm prisma db push # pushes the prisma model to SQLite
-$ pnpm prisma generate # generates the client

-# If you need the S3 Microservice:
-$ cd apps/ets-s3
-$ pnpm prisma db push # pushes the prisma model to SQLite
-$ pnpm prisma generate # generates the client

 # Run the dev script
 $ pnpm run dev